ZacharyRSmith/adp-marketplace/README.md

 # ADP Marketplace

 > My solution to a coding challenge from ADP Marketplace.

-The instructions are purposefully not shown.
+> The instructions are purposefully not shown.

+> Employers cannot be created from UI or API.
+Two test users exist, with emails:

+- 'user1@example.com'
+- 'user2@example.com'

+each with password: 'password'.

 ## Usage